raindevelopment/sigmika/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/raindevelopment/WATER?style=flat-square)

 # WATER
-WATER is a community driven all-in-one programming language based on Java.
+WATER is a community driven all-in-one programming language based on Python.
 The language is compiled via the WATERcompiler.

 ## Contribute
 Feel free to contribute!
 WATER is open and community driven.
 Without you this project wouldn't even exist!